Search waiting | Matsusada Precision

 Photomultiplier tube applications

 Photomultiplier tubes are used as secondary electron detectors in scanning electron microscopes (SEM).
 Secondary electrons generated from the sample are converted to light by the detector's scintillator and acquired as a signal by the PMT.
 The amount of secondary electrons becomes the amount of current, which is the intensity of the image.
-PMT is also used in Nox and Sox meters, which measure gas concentrations by irradiating sulfur oxides and nitrogen oxides with ultraviolet light and capturing the faint light emitted by the oxides in their excited states.
+PMT is also used in Nox and Sox meters, which measure gas concentrations by irradiating sulfur and nitrogen oxides with ultraviolet light and capturing the faint light emitted by the oxides in their excited states.
 In blood tests, PMT is used for fluorescence analysis, which analyzes the weak luminescence generated by reagent reactions.
 Kamiokande, which detects neutrinos, has become very famous, having won the Nobel Prize.
 If a scintillator, a material that converts radiation into light, is placed in front of the photomultiplier tube, it can be used for radiation detection and is called a survey meter.
 Radiation detection devices using photomultiplier tubes are used in gamma-ray detectors, gate monitors, and monitoring posts.
-In the past, they were used in CT scanners, but recently semiconductor sensors have been used.
+They were used in CT scanners in the past, but recently, semiconductor sensors have been used.

 High voltage power supply for photomultiplier tubes

-The photomultiplier tube is characterized by its ability to achieve an extremely high current amplification ratio, but this also means that "electrical noise and voltage blurring that occurs when voltage is applied are multiplied in the same way.
+The photomultiplier tube is characterized by its ability to achieve an extremely high current amplification ratio.
+However, this also means that "electrical noise and voltage blurring that occurs when voltage is applied are multiplied similarly.
 Even if photoelectrons are multiplied, if they are buried in noise that is also multiplied, detection becomes difficult and meaningless.

 Matsusada Precision recommends power supplies for photomultiplier tubes

 Matsusada Precision offers a diverse lineup of more than 1000 models of high-voltage power supplies.
 In particular, we have thoroughly brushed up "low noise" and "high stability" and perfected the "high voltage power supply dedicated for photomultiplier tubes" as the optimum high voltage power supply for photomultiplier tubes.
-There are various types of high-voltage power supplies for photomultiplier tubes, including bench-top types, types that are built into equipment, ultra-compact types for mounting on printed circuit boards, and models that combine a high-voltage power supply, bleeder circuit, and socket in a single unit.
+There are various types of high-voltage power supplies for photomultiplier tubes, including benchtop types, types that are built into equipment, ultra-compact types for mounting on printed circuit boards, and models that combine high-voltage power supplies, bleeder circuits, and sockets in a single unit.
 Customers can choose from these extensive models for the power supply best suited to their requirements.

 As an example, we introduce the integrated type of high-voltage power supply, bleeder circuit, and socket.